AlfredLeeCS/Projects/CV - Object Detection/readme.md

 ## OBJECT DETECTION - PERSON TRACKER

-Project Objective : To build an object detector to detect all person figure in the images.
+Project Objective : To build an object detector for the detection of all person figure in images path.

 --------------------------------------------------------------------------------------